 - School Breach Management Policy, Process and Procedure

 5. Regular testing of all of the above!

 Your users’ awareness and understanding, your anti-malwares updates and distribution, your backups and resilience, and your policies and processes should be tested end-to-end regularly.
 This ensures knowledge and awareness is at the forefront of people's minds and that the school’s policies, processes and procedures are effective and regularly updated to be in line with the latest technical and organisational changes

 How can 9ine help?

-Once you have completed the Technical and Vulnerability Assessment the annual Cyber Posture Evaluation and Penetration Tests will provide your school users, governors/board with the confidence that you have the technical and operational measures in place to minimise the possibility or impact of a cyber attack.
+Completing the Systems and Security Assessment, the annual cyber posture evaluation and the vulnerability scans, will provide your school users, governors/board with the confidence that you have the technical and operational measures in place to minimise the possibility or impact of a cyber attack.

 Our evaluation is based on the NCSC 10 Steps to Cyber Security and the NCSC Cyber Essentials + accreditation.
 It also utilises the security standards from other recognised security frameworks and methodologies such as NIST and ISO27001, taking the most appropriate/best of breed recommendations from each.
 The organisational and technical assessment will highlight areas that are directly influenced by your users and will lead to supporting policy, process and procedure changes as well as security improvements of technical implementations.